hctwist/advent-of-code-framework/README.md

 # Advent of Code Framework

-Simple framework to run solutions in without having to worry about boilderplate.
+Simple framework to run Advent of Code solutions.

 ## Setup
 To kick of the process, `SolutionRunner.Run` needs to be called.